 B2B marketing has unique challenges and opportunities.
-Learn how to optimize your efforts and start sending smarter communications.
+Learn how to optimize your efforts and start sending smarter b2b communications.

-You provide the materials that build their products and support their day to day operations.
+You provide the materials that build their products and support their day-to-day operations.
 From specialized auto parts to basic paper products, you’re the bedrock across industries.

 So, how do you strike a balance between managing accounts effectively all while providing a level of customer experience more commonly associated with B2C marketing?

 As a B2B marketer, you are in a unique position.
 Traditional marketing channels tend to generate little traction for you since they’re generally geared towards a customer centric audience.

-B2B marketing tends to be more of a numbers based marketing method.
+B2B marketing tends to be more of a numbers-based marketing method.
 “Buy our product because, based on these numbers, it will work for you…” While this certainly works to an extent, it’s a bit one-note.

 Not only will enhanced and efficient communication set you apart, it has a trickle down effect solving a variety of pain points common in the B2B sales industry.

 There’s a fine balance between servicing your existing contracts and seeking new partnerships.
 You don’t want your efforts to result in wasted time, so finding a way to establish contact that lands will yield a far greater ROI.

 With text messaging, you have message open rates around 98% compared to emails 20%.
 When it comes to reaching out to a lead, this 98% foot in the door makes all the difference.

 Once you set the snowball in motion you’ll witness your traction pick up rapidly.
 A great way to get going is by setting up a web sign-up form where visitors can get on your subscriber list.

 With texting, you give customers a quick and easy way to communicate their needs to you.
 And nothing is more attractive to a business than an efficient and user-friendly ordering system.

 Texting is a two-way communication process.
 This makes it ideal for both parties to reach out—them with their orders, and you with reminders and upselling opportunities.

-Bettering yourself as a business requires being in touch with customer’s needs.
+Bettering yourself as a business requires being in touch with customers’ needs.
 Similar to reaching out to leads, you don’t want to send out hundreds of surveys that go unanswered.
 Giving customers an easy way to send you their feedback will encourage more responses.

-In an ideal word, everything from your POS system to your email platform would work together with your CRM.
+In an ideal world, everything from your POS system to your email platform would work together with your CRM.
 This would keep you from duplicating efforts, or worse, letting valuable information fall through the cracks.

 Now, when a business places an order, you can automatically trigger a text message confirmation complete with an order tracking link.
-Small touches, but this kind of automation can be the difference maker as a business decides between vendors.
+Small touches, but this kind of automation can be the difference-maker as a business decides between vendors.

-As we already touched on, the most important aspect of business texting is letting people know that you’re text enabled.
+As we already touched on, the most important aspect of business texting is letting people know that you’re text-enabled.
 The last thing you want to do is keep that information a secret!